-COMM6502 - Mass Communication Theories and Models
+MC65B - Mass Communication Theories and Models

 This course aims to stimulate and foster critical analysis of mass communication theory.
 The course is intended to develop a balanced assessment of the values and functions of theorizing by placing various communication theories in historical context.
 Participants will be introduced to some of the major authors in this field and should be able to assess them from a Caribbean developmental perspective.
-Areas to be examined include media effects theories, the Political Economy Approach and the Social-Psychological Approach.
+Areas to be examined include media effects theories, the Political

+Economy Approach and the Social-Psychological Approach.

-COMM6702 - Academic Reading and Writing in the Study and Analysis of Communication
+MC67B - Academic Reading and Writing in the Study and Analysis of Communication

 This course prepares students to analyse and produce writing that meets the requirements of graduate level work in analysing communication.
 Through continuous reading and writing exercises on issues central to understanding communication, students will improve their skills in selecting and evaluating the scholarly material used in the field of communication.
 During the course, students will also be introduced to the major journals in communication, including the American and European schools of communication studies.
 They will also learn how to use and cite bibliographic material according to the American Psychological Association format standard in communication studies as well as to integrate graphics and tables into their work for seminar and conference presentations.
+Each week, students will be assigned examples of academic writing in analysing communication.
+This course provides the graduate student with an important grounding in achieving the standards of academic writing and reading required for successful completion of course requirements for papers, as well as presentations, and the Research Paper due at the end of the programme.

-COMM6301 - Communication Policy and Technology in the Caribbean
+MC63A - Communication Policy and Technology in the Caribbean